AxelUser/aoc-2021/README.md

 3. Use that information to find each segment, keeping in mind some sort of normalized representation of them.
 4. Combining found segments to find each digit.

+### Update
+Turns out that part 2 can be elegantly solved with binary masks.
+We can convert all signal string to normalized binary representation
+(`cdfeb` will become `0111110`).
+Next we group all digits by the number of activated bits using [`countOneBits`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/count-one-bits.html).
+Using this map we can easily find signals for 1, 4, 8 and 8, because they had unique numbers of segments.
+So we shall deal with the rest.

+First group is digits with 5 segments - `2`, `3` and `5`.
+Digits `3` and `1` has 2 segments in common, while others have 1.
+Digits `2` and `4` has 2 common segments, while `5` and `4` has 3.

+Second group is digits with 6 segments - `0`, `6` and `9`.
+Digits `6` and `1` has 1 segment in common, while others have 2.
+Digits `0` and `4` has 3 common segments, while `9` and `4` has 4.